ibm-cloud-docs/hpc-ibm-spectrumlsf/dns-service-instances.md

 ### Creating DNS zones with an existing {{site.data.keyword.cloud_notm}} DNS Services instance ID
 {: #dns-existing}

-If you have an existing VPC with {{site.data.keyword.cloud_notm}} DNS Service instance ID, provide that service instance ID as the `dns_instance_id` deployment input value during {{site.data.keyword.spectrum_full_notm}} cluster deployment.
+If you have an existing VPC with {{site.data.keyword.cloud_notm}} DNS Service instance ID, provide that service instance ID as the `dns_instance_id` deployment input value during {{site.data.keyword.spectrum_full}} cluster deployment.
 In this case, since you already have a DNS service instance ID to use, the {{site.data.keyword.cloud_notm}} cluster deployment skips creating a new DNS service instance, and creates new DNS zones from the `dns_domain_names` value for the existing DNS service instance.
 This process automatically associates the new DNS zones to your existing VPC under the permitted network.

-Furthermore, if you have an existing {{site.data.keyword.cloud_notm}} DNS Service instance setup, but want the {{site.data.keyword.spectrum_full_notm}} deployment to create a new VPC for your {{site.data.keyword.spectrum_full_notm}} cluster, provide the DNS instance ID under `dns_instance_id` and set the `vpc_name` value as "null” (default) during the deployment.
+Furthermore, if you have an existing {{site.data.keyword.cloud_notm}} DNS Service instance setup, but want the {{site.data.keyword.spectrum_full}} deployment to create a new VPC for your {{site.data.keyword.spectrum_full}} cluster, provide the DNS instance ID under `dns_instance_id` and set the `vpc_name` value as "null” (default) during the deployment.
 This deployment creates a new VPC using your existing DNS service instance and creates new DNS zones.
 This process automatically associates the new VPC under the permitted network.

 A VPC cannot be a permitted network for domains of the same name.
 When you use an existing DNS instance ID, make sure that the DNS domains are not duplicated to avoid association issues; otherwise, you can encounter a message similar to: `Error creating PDNS permitted network: The VPC was already associated to the same DNS zone name.`
 {: note}